 - Search results exclude you.
 If a prospective customer types in a very generic query and the search engine finds too many contradictory details about your business, they might just skip over you.
 The system might conclude that you’ve changed addresses, you’re no longer in business, or, even worse, you’re not a real business at all.

 - Search results include nearly identical competitors.
 No matter what business name you chose, someone else in the same industry has a similar business name.
 There might even be another business in your area that is just an ‘Inc.’ or an ‘LLC’ away from you.
 But if you consistently name your business and address, and you have a strong online presence, you’ll snag the top spot in the search results.
 You might even get your competitors’ traffic.

 Consistency also helps search engines categorize you better.
 If your exact address and entity name shows up in multiple contexts across the Internet, your company looks that much stronger and well-established.

-Does your website focus on regional details?
+3. Does your website focus on regional details?

-Are you taking advantage of social media?
+4. Are you taking advantage of social media?

 Social media is a great place to put down your address and business description to establish your details.
 But it’s also a great tool for joining your local community without a lot of time and money.

 - like and comment on local events.

 - publicize deals that coincide with local demand.